learn-co-curriculum/dsc-coefficient-of-determination/README.md

 > ***85% of the variations in dependent variable $y$ are explained by the independent variable in our model.***

 ## Summary
-In this lesson, you looked at the R-Squared, or the Coefficient of Determination to evaluate the goodness of fit for a regression line.
+In this lesson, you looked at the R-Squared, or the Coefficient of Determination which is the proportion of explained variation to evaluate the goodness of fit for a regression line.
 You saw how R-Squared is calculated by comparing a given model to a baseline model and learned that it must be a value between 0 and 1.
 In the next lab, you'll move on to calculating R-Squared in Python.